 Along with our partner's Heart of Glass, we invited applications from individuals to join the second iteration* of The Faculty.

-This programme will be delivered online due to COVID-19.
-It will cover Context and History, Practice and Skills, Ethics, Ethos and Politics, Planning and Presenting a Project, Self-care and Survival.
+This programme was delivered online due to COVID-19.
+It covered Context and History, Practice and Skills, Ethics, Ethos and Politics, Planning and Presenting a Project, Self-care and Survival.

-All sessions are recorded, transcribed, and made available for participants to watch back later.
+All sessions were recorded, transcribed, and made available for participants to watch back later.

-Introductory sessions, group tutorials, optional ‘homework’, and a virtual interactive platform for everyone to collaborate, reflect and share ideas.
-There will be eight online sessions (usually Tuesday mornings, 1.5 to 2 hours each)
+During the course, resources shared included introductory sessions, group tutorials, optional ‘homework’, and a virtual interactive platform for everyone to collaborate, reflect and share ideas.
+There was eight online sessions (usually Tuesday mornings, 1.5 to 2 hours each).

 Supporting creative practice and well-being.

-To support this aim, each student will receive a bursary of £500 to attend.
+To support this aim, each student received a bursary of £500 to attend.